 To manage innovation in a structured way, project managers are highly requested in the work’s market, and even more so, the certified project managers.

-The work of a PMP is similar to the one of most of project managers, with the difference that a PMP refers to a precise standard, talks its language, and is able to interpret the reality and interact with it with a confidence that is given by both the experience and the PMBOK.
+The work of a PMP is similar to most project managers.
+However, the difference that a PMP refers to a precise standard, talks their own language and is able to interpret reality and interact with it with a confidence that is given by both the experience and the PMBOK.

 Where Do Project Managers Work?

 From the more obvious manufacturing industries, software development and engineering companies, till the least obvious research institutes, no-profit organizations, journals, it can be said that the employment opportunities for a project manager are wide as the number of possible temporary endeavors which create something new.

 A project manager may work inside an organization or outside it as a freelancer, may manage a standard team or a virtual one, may do most of the work in office or online, and also her-his authority and autonomy may change considerably, influenced by the different organizations’ frameworks and cultures.

 Because of this huge variability, and because is always dealing with innovation, there is not in the world a project manager doing the exact same job of another, or one who will repeat exactly the same work done in the past.